phowden/rungs-against-the-site/content/Objects/Journals, Letters, Handouts/Lyrie's Journal.md

 ## 26 Arodus
 Less than a month until [[Nualia]] sets her plans in motion.
 I don't much care about whatever grudge she has for the town, but she promised that she'll let me study the ruins under [[Sandpoint]].
 Apparently there is another [[Thassilon|Thassilonian]] site, right under the peasants' nose!

-[[Tsuto]] has been spending more and more time away from [[Thistletop]] and doing gods know what in town.
+[[Tsuto Kaijitsu|Tsuto]] has been spending more and more time away from [[Thistletop]] and doing gods know what in town.
 The others are either dull or irritating.
 The [[Goblin|Goblins]] are increasingly on edge.

 I would be bored to death without my research.
 ## 24 Rova
 Well, they did it!
 The [[Goblin|Goblins]] brought back that priest's remains, [[Nualia]]'s adoptive father.
 She burned them in the chapel as a sacrifice.
 Then [[Lamashtu]] "rewarded" her by transforming her left arm into a hideous fiend claw.

 I really do not understand this woman.
-I would KILL to look like her, especially considering how much [[Tsuto]] is drooling after her, but she thinks her angelic blood is a curse to be rid of.
+I would KILL to look like her, especially considering how much [[Tsuto Kaijitsu|Tsuto]] is drooling after her, but she thinks her angelic blood is a curse to be rid of.
 So stupid.
 ## 27 Rova
-[[Tsuto]] hasn't returned yet.
+[[Tsuto Kaijitsu|Tsuto]] hasn't returned yet.
 I am starting to get worried.
 He should have been back by now, to plan the next step.
 I hope he's not hurt.
 Or worse.
 I really don't want to think about it.
 # Original Images
 ![[lyrie journal 1.png]]![[lyrie journal 2.png]]![[lyrie journal 3.png]]![[lyrie journal 4.png]]